TheArtOfficial/ArtOfficialStudio-Documentation/README.md

     _(You can find available `nvidia/cuda` tags on Docker Hub.
 For example, if your driver supports CUDA 12.9, `nvidia/cuda:12.9.0-base-ubuntu22.04` would be suitable)._
 3. If this command runs successfully and outputs the `nvidia-smi` details from _within the container_, your Docker GPU setup is working!
 If you see errors, re-check the previous steps, especially Windows NVIDIA drivers, WSL `nvidia-smi` functionality, and Docker Desktop WSL integration settings.

-**Important Note on the original guide's `nvidia-container-toolkit` step:**

-The original ArtOfficial Studio guide mentioned installing `nvidia-container-toolkit` and running `sudo nvidia-ctk runtime configure --runtime=docker` inside the WSL2 Ubuntu shell.
-For **Docker Desktop on Windows with WSL 2, these commands are generally NOT needed and NOT recommended** to be run inside your user WSL distribution (e.g., Ubuntu).
-Docker Desktop manages the NVIDIA container runtime integration itself.
-Running these commands manually can be redundant or potentially cause conflicts.
-The `docker run --rm --gpus all ... nvidia-smi` test is the correct way to verify Docker Desktop's GPU integration.

 **Step 7: Troubleshooting Speed & Performance Issues in Windows**